 UNIT:1/LAGS: Click 1 to configure the physical ports.
 Click LAGS to configure the link aggregation groups.
 Select: Select the desired port for port protect configuration.
 It is multi-optional.
 Port: Displays the port number of the switch.
-Loop Protect: Loop Protect is to prevent the loops in the network brought by recalculating STP because of link failures and congestions.
+Loop Protect: Loop Protect is to prevent the loops in the network brought by recalculating STP because of link failures and network congestions.
 Root Protect: Root Protect is to prevent wrong network topology change caused by the role change of the current legal root bridge.
 TC Protect: TC Protect is to prevent the decrease of the performance and stability of the switch brought by continuously removing MAC address entries upon receiving TC-BPDUs in the STP network.

-BPDU Protect: BPDU Protect is to prevent the edge port from being attacked by maliciously created BPDUs

-BPDU Filter: BPDU Filter is to prevent BPDUs flood in the STP network.
+BPDU Protect: BPDU Protect is to prevent the edge port from being attacked by maliciously created BPDUs BPDU Filter: BPDU Filter is to prevent BPDUs flood in the STP network.
+LAG: Displays the LAG number which the port belongs to.